-MQ queue time The time a message spent in a queue between the Put and Get calls.
+MQ queue time The time a message spent in a queue eue betwe en the Put a and G 3et calls 3. - ~

 MQ work time The time the application spent processing a message from the Get to Put calls.

 Network time is the round-trip network time between the client and the server.
 It is only available on the Overview tab and in the Tier area for the Network Tier.
 To measure network time, you must enable the network-monitoring option.